DevSlem/DevSlem/README.md

 S' = "boom" # next state
 R = -100 # penalty

-# learn from an experience
+# learn from the experience
 Q[S,A] += alpha * (R + gamma * max(Q[S',:]) - Q[S,A])

 # but, still I don't want to work...